heidihuang-wav/quartz/content/My Values.md

 Show that you care.
 ## Creative.
-Produce music.
-Write.
-Cook.
-Code.
+Keep producing music, writing, cooking, and coding.

-tl;dr Make things, have fun.
+Make things, have fun.
 ## Earnest.
 > Source: Paul Graham's [essay on earnestness](http://www.paulgraham.com/earnest.html)

-Do things for the right reasons and trying as hard as I can at doing those things.
+Do things for the right reasons and try as hard as you can at doing those things.

 ## Introspective.
 Reflect on what you're doing.
 Why are you doing what you're doing?
-If you continue down this trajectory, where will you be in ten years?
+If you continue down this trajectory, where will you be in X years?
 Is that where you want to be?
 ## Open-minded.
-Try new things.
 If you never mess around, you'll never find out.

+Be open to honest feedback and criticism.
 ## Grateful.
 Exude vitality.
 Never lose that sense of joie de vivre.
+Remember to *express* your gratitude.